Hayden Christensen: 2006–2018: Further work, films and television

 Between 2006 and 2007, he starred in Awake, with Jessica Alba, which tells the story of a man who remains awake but paralyzed during heart surgery, and co-starred in Factory Girl, opposite Sienna Miller and Guy Pearce.
 Christensen next co-starred with Samuel L. Jackson, Jamie Bell, and Rachel Bilson in the film Jumper, the story of a young man who discovers he has the ability to teleport; the film was released on February 14, 2008.
 Bilson and Christensen co-starred again in the same segment of the film New York, I Love You.
 Christensen appeared opposite Mischa Barton in Virgin Territory, which was released directly-to-DVD in North America on August 26, 2008.
 The film, based on The Decameron, is about a group of people who escape the Black Plague epidemic by hiding out in a Tuscan villa in Italy.

 In October 2009, Christensen started shooting the horror film Vanishing on 7th Street, directed by Brad Anderson, with Thandiwe Newton and John Leguizamo.
-Christensen appeared in the crime drama Takers with Idris Elba and Paul Walker, released in the United States on August 27, 2010.
-Quantum Quest: A Cassini Space Odyssey is the fourth film in which Christensen stars with Samuel L. Jackson.
+Christensen appeared in the crime drama Takers with Matt Dillon, Idris Elba and Paul Walker, released in the United States on August 27, 2010.
+Quantum Quest: A Cassini Space Odyssey is the fourth film in which Christensen stars with Jackson.

-In the early 2000s Christensen formed a production company Forest Park Pictures alongside his brother Tove.
+In the early 2000s, Christensen formed a production company called Forest Park Pictures alongside his brother Tove.
 The company produced two films that Christensen appeared in Shattered Glass and Vanishing on 7th Street.
 In 2010, Christensen sued USA Network over allegations that they stole his idea for the TV show Royal Pains.
 The suit alleges that Christensen met with USA to pitch a similar series entitled Housecalls.
 During the meeting, Christensen alleges, he was never informed that a similar program was in development.
 Although a federal judge at first dismissed Christensen's lawsuit in 2011, in June 2012, the 2nd Circuit Court of Appeals reversed this decision and remanded the case back to the district court for further proceedings, in what was considered a legal victory for Christensen.

 On May 20, 2013, during the Cannes Film Festival, the Russian company Enjoy Movies announced the creation of Glacier Films, an alliance company with Christensen and his brother Tove.
 Over a three-year period, Glacier Films intended to make 11 "micro-budget" movies costing $1.5M each.
 The first project, American Heist, starring Christensen, Adrien Brody and Jordana Brewster, started filming in June 2013.
 It is a remake of Steve McQueen's The Great St. Louis Bank Robbery.
-In 2014, he starred in the American-Chinese-Canadian film Outcast, an action drama, alongside Nicolas Cage.
+In 2014, he starred in the American-Chinese-Canadian film Outcast, an action drama, alongside Nicolas Cage and Liu Yifei.